Deploy Microsoft Dynamics CRM for Outlook by using Group Policy

 Determine the distribution share, and then run Microsoft Dynamics CRM for Outlook Setup to build the administrative installation files.

-Important The CRMClient_bitversion.msi file is used as the package for Group Policy software installation.
-After you follow this procedure, users can select CRM for Outlook in Control Panel for on-demand installation.
-You can’t use the CRMClient_bitversion.msi file directly to install CRM for Outlook.
+The CRMClient_bitversion.msi file is used as the package for Group Policy software installation.
+After you follow this procedure, users can select Dynamics CRM for Outlook in Control Panel for on-demand installation.
+You can’t use the CRMClient_bitversion.msi file directly to install Dynamics CRM for Outlook.

 Run SetupClient.exe at the command prompt by using the /A and /targetdir parameters.
 The /A parameter specifies an administrative installation, and /targetdir parameter specifies the distribution share that you created in the previous step.
-For more information about Microsoft Dynamics CRM for Outlook Setup command prompt parameters, see Step 1: Install files.
+For more information about Microsoft Dynamics CRM for Outlook Setup command prompt parameters, see Install the Language Pack (on-premises only).

 setupclient.exe /a /q /targetdir \\FileShare\CRMforOutlook

 Consider using Microsoft Distributed File System (DFS) to help improve the security and availability of your distribution points.
 For more information about DFS, see DFS Namespaces and DFS Replication Overview.
 We recommend that you understand the DFS features before you configure your distribution point servers.